 This isn’t a long term solution.
 As once you’ve signed up to something you’re done.
 But come April, we will be opening new ISAs and getting a few hundred in cashback once again.

 Interest Free Credit Card

 This one almost feels like cheating.
-As you’re not really getting by if all you’re doing is putting money on a card to be paid at a later day.
+As you’re not really getting by if all you’re doing is putting money on a card to be paid at a later date.
 But it’s a legitimate way of getting yourself through financial hardship when you know you’ll be ok in the near future.
-We only used this card when we had to, or for the odd trip, and knew whatever was on there didn’t have to be fully paid off for well over a year.
+We only used this card when we had to, or for the odd trip, and knew whatever was on there didn’t have to be fully paid off for two years.
 By that time we’d be back in a comfortable position with the money.